-Are you looking to form a limited liability company (LLC) in the state of Indiana, but you’re not sure how the formation process works?
-There are several important steps when it comes to creating an Indiana LLC that is compliant and able to do business in the state.
+Are you looking to form a limited liability company (LLC) in Indiana, but you’re not sure how the process works?
+There are several important steps to create a compliant Indiana LLC that can do business in the state.

-The Indiana LLC is one of the most popular business structures in state.
-It’s a more casual and flexible type of business than a corporation, but includes personal asset protection that’s lacking from sole proprietorships and general partnerships.
+The Indiana LLC is one of the most popular business structures in the state.
+It’s a more casual and flexible type of business than a corporation but includes the personal asset protection that’s lacking in sole proprietorships and general partnerships.

 LLCs in Indiana have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
 From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.

 Your LLC’s name is often the first impression you get to make on potential customers, and therefore it goes without saying that this is an important step.
-There are a few different aspects to take into consideration when selecting a name for your business:
+There are a few different aspects to consider when naming your business.

 Every LLC in Indiana is required to designate a registered agent, which is the individual or registered agent service that receives government correspondence on behalf of your business, then forwards those documents to you.

 Without a registered agent, you could lose your good standing with the state of Indiana, and the state also has the right to dissolve your LLC if they decide to.
-In a worst-case scenario, the state could fail to alert you regarding a lawsuit against your company, which could even lead to a judgment against your business because you didn’t defend yourself.
+In a worst-case scenario, you could miss the alert regarding a lawsuit against your company, which could even lead to a judgment against your business because you didn’t defend yourself.

-Once you are ready to form your Indiana limited liability company, you will fill out the articles of organization.
+Once you are ready to form your Indiana limited liability company, you will fill out the Articles of Organization.
+You can either do this on your own or hire an Indiana LLC service.
+Some services, like ZenBusiness, even offer free LLC formations (just pay your state’s fee).

 - Your chosen business name